dashincubator/dash-incubator-app/rules.md

 There aren’t any fixed costs, employees or official representatives required for the Incubator to operate.
 There is no  organizational body to speak of, just users interacting with the Protocol defined in this document, and using the Incubator software.
 Instead, any work in developing the App itself or for it’s infrastructure, management or service provision, are offered as Bounties within the App that can be completed by anyone with the right skills and reputation.

 App management, strategy, and roadmap, are decided by quorums of Admin users who are community members with positive reputations of past contribution.
 They are assigned greater rights to administer the App’s usage and govern its development and strategy.
+Currently the Proposal Owner for the App's funding proposals retains overall control of decision making but this will be decentralized once V1 of the App is mature.

 ## 1.6 Licensing

 The Incubator doesn't own any assets, including any rights to any Task output,  nor does the Incubator apply any restrictions on providers' usage of their own Task output.
-This maximizes incentives and minimizes friction for entrepreneurs considering whether to invest in building their applications on Dash.
+This maximizes incentives and minimizes friction for entrepreneurs considering whether to invest in building on or integrating with Dash.

 All data and interaction in the App is in the public domain, apart from any user authentication credentials.